cloudhotspot/fusion-docker/README.md

     Last login: Mon May  4 02:23:16 2015 from 192.168.174.1
     vagrant@fusion01:~$ ls -l /share
     drwxr-xr-x 11 501 dialout     374 Oct 25  2014 activator-akka-spray

+## Limitations

+Virtualbox requires the explicit addition of a host-only network adapter with a static IP address.
+This is handled for you automatically in the `Vagrantfile`.